Table of contents

 Overview

-The Alberta government maintains a central registry of property that has been presumed abandoned by its owner.
-The person or entity that keeps or maintains abandoned property is required to report and transfer the abandoned property or its cash equivalent to Alberta Tax and Revenue Administration (TRA).
-Once transferred, the owner or their legal representative, or a creditor, can make a claim to that property.
+The Alberta government maintains a central registry of property that is unclaimed and has been presumed abandoned by its owner.
+A person or entity that holds or maintains unclaimed property is required to report and transfer the abandoned property or its cash equivalent to Alberta Treasury Board and Finance, Tax and Revenue Administration (TRA).
+Once transferred, the owner or their legal representative, or a creditor, can make a claim for that property.

 Find your property